-Fall has managed to sneak up on us again, so it’s time to start thinking about Halloween pet safety now that the holiday is right around the corner.
+Fall has managed to sneak up on us again, so it’s time to start thinking about Halloween pet safety.
 We all know how adorable dogs can be in costumes, and how our four-legged friends can find the holiday just as exciting as we do.
-These tips will help assure that your Halloween will be all treats and no tricks!
+These tips will help ensure that your Halloween will be all treats and no tricks!

 Stick to Doggy Treats

 Candy is not the only danger to beware of.
 Glow sticks are filled with many different chemicals such as hydrogen peroxide and dibutyl phthalate.
 Most of them are not deadly if ingested, but they can cause an upset stomach.
 In the event your pet ingests something dangerous, call the 24-hour ASPCA Animal Poison Control hotline at 888-426-4435.

 It’s important to assure that your Jolly Pet enjoys his or her costume as much as you do.
 Some things to keep in mind: